Koun7z/CRSF-for-stm32/README.md

 CRSF for STM32 is a library providing an API to communicate with RC radio receivers using the [CRSFv2](https://github.com/crsf-wg/crsf?tab=readme-ov-file) serial protocol.
-The CRSF protocol is used both by [ExpressLRS](https://www.expresslrs.org) and [TBS Crossfire](https://www.team-blacksheep.com) radio transmitter.
+The CRSF protocol is used both by [ExpressLRS](https://www.expresslrs.org) and [TBS Crossfire](https://www.team-blacksheep.com) radio transmitters.

 > [!NOTE]
 > The library was tested only with RadioMaster ExpressLRS devices, as that is the only hardware that I currently own.